 There are plenty of options for experiencing the lifestyle in Vienna, ranging from exploring the city's world-famous markets to attending an opera show at the Wiener Staatsoper (Vienna State Opera).
 Expats looking to enjoy these activities regularly should ensure they budget well, as they are all fairly pricey.

-Budget-conscious expats will be delighted to discover that there are many free or low-cost activities across Vienna.
+There are many free or low-cost activities for budget-conscious expats.
 Some museums, such as the MuseumsQuartier and Wien Museum MUSA, offer free entrance to their smaller exhibitions.
-There are also a fair few parks and picturesque woods, and a river that offer an excellent base for a range of free outdoor activities.
+A fair few parks, picturesque woods, and a river offer excellent bases for a range of free outdoor activities.

 Cost of healthcare in Vienna

 Austria offers everyone living, working or visiting the country free basic healthcare.
-The national health insurance is funded by tax contributions and ensures that expats will have access to quality healthcare in Vienna.
-Most citizens opt not to take out a private healthcare policy, but some expats may have this sponsored by their employers, and it is fantastic for new arrivals seeking quicker and more comprehensive access to healthcare services.
+The national health insurance is funded by tax contributions and ensures that you'll have access to quality healthcare in Vienna.
+Most citizens opt not to take out a private healthcare policy, but if you have this sponsored by your employers, and it is fantastic for seeking quicker and more comprehensive access to healthcare services.

 Cost of education in Vienna